exoplatform/exo-documentation/docs/Manage-Space.rst

 |image66|

-If you are a member in the space and not an administrator addition to the previously cited components, a Chat button allowing you to start a discussion with the space members.
+If you are a member in the space and not an administrator you will see a Chat button allowing you to start a discussion with the space members.

 Only the space managers and authors of the posts can delete the